Accelerating Image Generation with Sub-path Linear Approximation Model: Methodology

 for $i=0,1,2,...;i\leq \frac{k}{k_\phi}-1$, where $\emptyset$ denotes no conditional inputs and $w$ is a fixed guidance scale which controls the effect of conditional generation~\cite{CFG} from the conditional input $c$.

-The pseudo-code for SLAD is presented in \cref{algo.SLAD}.
-SLAD shares a similar training pipeline with consistency models\cite{consistencymodels,LCM} but can be distinguished as it optimizes the sub-path learning objectives based on the SL-ODEs and utilizes the $\gamma$-conditioned training.
-For a pair of input noise and time step $(\bm{z}_t,t)$, SLAM gives the prediction of the denoised latent $\hat{\bm{z}}_0$ as:
+The pseudo-code for SPLAD is presented in \cref{algo.SPLAD}.
+SPLAD shares a similar training pipeline with consistency models\cite{consistencymodels,LCM} but can be distinguished as it optimizes the sub-path learning objectives based on the SL-ODEs and utilizes the $\gamma$-conditioned training.
+For a pair of input noise and time step $(\bm{z}_t,t)$, SPLAM gives the prediction of the denoised latent $\hat{\bm{z}}_0$ as:

 for one-step generation, adhering strictly to the $\gamma=1$ condition.
 We also use the same iterative sample strategy as illustrated in \cite{consistencymodels} which could improve the quality of the generated images.
 In practice, we set the $\gamma\text{-}$embedding to $\mathbf{0}$ for $\gamma=1$, thereby allowing the weights associated with trained $\gamma$-embeddings to be discarded post-training.
-Thus our Sub-path Linear Approximation Model (SLAM) necessitates no additional parameters beyond the training phase and can be utilized the same as teacher models.
+Thus our Sub-Path Linear Approximation Model (SPLAM) necessitates no additional parameters beyond the training phase and can be utilized the same as teacher models.